Create a free webinar "mini course" to bring in prospects for a full paid course

 - Create a course in your Ruzuku account for this webinar.
 Every Ruzuku-hosted video webinar must take place inside a course, which is why creating a course is the first step.
 The course can be as simple as one Lesson (with the name of the webinar) and one Activity (with some information about the webinar).

-- Go to the Events tab of your webinar course and create the webinar.
+- Go to the Webinars menu of your course and create the webinar.
 Make sure you set the event to record, so you'll have a replay available for prospects who cannot attend live.

 - Create a free price point for this course, so that Ruzuku knows to allow your attendees to register without paying.